 In addition, there is a helpdesk on using IUCLID5, the software tool through which companies are required to submit their registrations under REACH.

-For more information, including the contact details of national helpdesks, please consult the helpdesk section on the ECHA website.
+For more information, including the contact details of national helpdesks, please consult the ECHA helpdesks page.

-For more on the history of REACH, see here (70 kB).
+See more on the history of REACH (70 kB).